John Lawrence Marye Jr.: Career

 In 1867, Marye was elected to the Virginia Constitutional Convention of 1868.
 He was one of three delegates elected from the central Piedmont constitutional convention district consisting of Spotsyvania County, as well as neighboring rural Caroline and King George Counties.

 Marye was one of the Committee of Nine negotiating for the enfranchisement of former Confederates during Virginia's Reconstruction.
 His father died in 1868, without a will, so the court-appointed executors repaired the mansion (Matthew Brady photographed its postwar condition) and sold it in 1873 to John G. Lane, whose widow would sell it to the Rowe family in 1887 (still during this Marye's lifetime).

 After Virginia adopted the 1868 Constitution despite the objections of conservatives (and voters' rejection of provisions which would have denied voting and officeholding to former Confederates), Marye successfully campaigned to become Lieutenant Governor of Virginia.
 He served from January 1, 1870 until January 1, 1874, and the position also made him President of the Virginia Senate.

 Marye also served on the board of visitors of the University of Virginia after the war, including as the board's rector.
 Although his great, great grandfather James Marye had emigrated to Virginia in 1726 and long served as rector of Fredericksburg's St. George's Episcopal Church, J.L.Marye Jr. was active in the Frederickburg's Presbyterian Church, becoming an elder in 1854.
 He served as a delegate to the General Assemblies of the Presbyterian Church in 1866, 1874, 1875 and 1877, and in 1880, Marye was a delegate to the Presbyterian Alliance in Philadelphia, Pennsylvania.

 Death and legacy

-Marye died on September 2, 1902, and was buried in the Fredericksburg cemetery.
+Marye died on September 2, 1902, and was buried in the Fredericksburg City Cemetery.

-The Fredericksburg mansion his father built circa 1838 and expanded (once known as the Marye Manion and now as Brompton), still exists, was listed on the National Register of Historic Places in 1979, and is serves as the residence of the President of Mary Washington University.
+The Fredericksburg mansion his father built circa 1838 and expanded (once known as the Marye Manion and now as Brompton), still exists, was listed on the National Register of Historic Places in 1979, and is serves as the residence of the President of University of Mary Washington.